Massive Helson sets: Remarks

-\item A compact set $E \subset \mathbb T^d$ is called a Kronecker set if the set \{$e^{i(n, t)}, n \in \mathbb Z^d$\} is dense with respect to the metrics of the space of continuous functions in the set of complex-valued continuous functions on $E$, whose absolute value is equal to one.

-It is well-known that every Kronecker set is a Helson set.
-As we mentioned in the Introduction, the Wik theorem was in fact proved in a stronger form: given $h$ with $h(t)/t \to \infty$ as $t \to 0,$ there exists a Kronecker set in $\mathbb T$ of positive Hausdorff $h$-measure.
+\item A compact set $E \subset \mathbb T^d$ is called a Kronecker set if the set \{$e^{i(n, t)}, n \in \mathbb Z^d$\} is dense (with respect to the metrics of the space of continuous functions) in the set of complex-valued continuous functions on $E$, whose absolute value is equal to one.
+It is well-known that every Kronecker set is a Helson set (see, i.g., \cite[Chaps.
+7, Sec.
+7]{Kahane}).
+As we mentioned in the Introduction, the Wik theorem was in fact proved in a stronger form: for any nonnegative increasing continuous on $[0, +\infty)$ function $h$ with $h(t)/t \to \infty$ as $t \to 0,$ there exists a Kronecker set in $\mathbb T$ of positive Hausdorff $h$-measure.
+The question about the existence of a massive Kronecker set $\mathbb T^d$ remains open.